The HTTP methods that are LRS-specific are given in the xAPI spec. Requests to the LRS (which are denoted by the xapi

 status code is returned if the credentials are incorrect.

-POST http://example.org/admin/account/create
+POST http://example.org/admin/account/logout

 : Create a new admin account.
 The request body must be a JSON object that contains username